Bath curse tablets: Creation and ritual

 The tablets were identified as “curse tablets” dating from the second to fourth centuries AD.
 Curse tablets are metal sheets inscribed with curses against specific people who committed petty theft.
 The tablets were meant to call upon the gods for assistance in seeking justice and were popular throughout the Roman world.

 In the case of the Bath curse tablets the written formulae inscribed on the tablets were addressed to the goddess Sulis, who had the power to identify the thief and exact punishment.
 The formulation of the tablets was part of a ritual known as a "prayer for justice" to the goddess and combined elements of magic and religion.
 The aim of the prayer was not for the culprit to be actually punished.
 It acted as a threat whereby the thief would be punished if the items were not returned.
 In order for the curse to operate, the victim would have to first gift the item to the deity so that, in effect, it was a theft from Sulis herself.

 The inscriptions were likely completed by individuals specialising in this activity and typically followed a four step process.
 Although many tablets are believed to have been created by specialists, there is also evidence that amateur cursers also engaged in creating them.
 Each of the four steps was critical for the supposed success of the curse.
 The first step was the drawing up of the curse text.
-This was to check that the length of the text fitted the size of the tablet sheet.
+This was to check that the length of the text fit the size of the tablet sheet.
 The second step was the production of the tablet using specialist equipment.
 The third step was the inscribing of the tablet.
 Numerous handwriting styles were used and sometimes ornate detail was included, which has led to speculation on the scribe’s role.
 It is believed that some tablets were created by “amateurs” or illiterate people who nevertheless trusted that the deity would decipher their curse marks.
 The final step was depositing the tablet in the appropriate place.
 This depended on which deity was being addressed.
 In the case of the Bath curse tablets, this was a body of water at a temple sacred to Sulis.